illinois-data-curation/ryan-ben-vital/ProjectPlan.md

 On 11/14 and/or 11/15 we will meet up and compile our progress report together.

 # Datasets
 Our first dataset is a json dataset from [National Oceanic and Atmospheric Administration (NOAA)](https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series/33/pcp/1/0/2009-2024).
+This dataset is available under a Creative Commons CC0 license.

 Our second dataset is a csv dataset from [data.iowa.gov](https://data.iowa.gov/Crashes/Vehicle-Crashes-in-Iowa/tw78-ziwj/about_data).
+This dataset is available under an Attribution 4.0 International (CC BY 4.0) license.

 # Timeline
 We are splitting our project into two halves, one to be completed before the November 15 status report, and one before the final deadline.